-Prior to demolition of the building materials containing ACM, the construction contractor would submit a Notification of Demolition or Asbestos Renovation through the FLDEP Division of Air Resource Management's Online Asbestos Notification System.
+At least 10 days prior to demolition of the building materials containing ACM, the construction contractor would submit a Notification of Demolition or Asbestos Renovation through the FLDEP Division of Air Resource Management's Online Asbestos Notification System.
 The construction contractor would then use FL-licensed workers to abate ACM and transport it off-site for proper disposal.